reactivesw/product/docs/admin_requirement.md

 2. Product's name and description should be multi-language.
 3. Product should have a master variant and other different variants, a variant is model which store the main information about product like price, attribute, image etc.
 4. Product can be associated to only one producttype, which defines the attributes used with product.
+5. Product should have current status and stagged status, customer can only get current status information.

 ### 2.2 Basic requirement about variant